Innmind/Doctrine/README.md

 In case you really want to use sets, you may use [`innmind/immutable`](https://github.com/innmind/immutable/#set).

-### `Sequence` is not an iterator

-Iterators are widely used as they can be used in `foreach` statements, however as described above iterators contains an implicit state: their cursor.
-This can lead to bugs as it allows us to do `\current($iterator)` (frequently used to get the first value) but the returned value may defer if some other function moved the iterator's cursor prior to that call.

-### Minimal `Sequence` interface

-The interface doesn't include methods such as `first`, `last` or `get($index)` as it tends to lead to calls based on asumptions that the sequence has a given size.

-`Sequence`s here are used as a collection of elements that match a predicate.
-This means that a collection may be empty in any given case, thus forcing you to check the size before accessing a value.

-### `Sequence`s are immutable

-With immutable structures you avoid implicit changes when passing the sequence as an argument to another method.
-You will never have a change of order or a change of number of elements.

-The only state change left is the state of your entities, but this is an _explicit_ location for a change of state.

 ### Enforcing the use of an `Id`

 Doctrine allows you to generate an id for you when your entities are persisted.
 This is an implicit state change.